joecupano/SIGpi/README.md

 ## Update from Release 1

 - Login as Pi
-- change diretcory into ~/source/SIGbox
+- change directory into ~/source/SIGbox
 - Update local repo of SIGbox

 ```